kencho51/gigathing/content/post/githubusageexample.md

 ### 8. How to [sync with Fork repo](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) after making a successful pull request
 `git checkout develop`
 `git fetch upstream` to see any updates from the develop fork
-`git merge upstream/develop` to get the updates from develop fork to local
+`git rebase upstream/develop` to get the updates from develop fork to local
-`git push` to update the remote repo
+`git push origin` to update the remote repo

 #### Ways to merge remote and local branch
 1. `git cherry-pick`